roat167/SimpleChat/README.md

 ### Versioning
-The api path can '/api/' can be change in application.properties file.
+The api path '/api/' can be change in application.properties file.
 You can find the file under resources directory

 		api.path: api